Liberal Studies: June 27—July 31, 2020

-Designed for young men and women in grades 10, 11 and 12, the Liberal Studies program offers high school students the opportunity to study a variety of liberal arts courses in an independent school environment.
+Designed for high school students in grades 9 to 12, the Liberal Studies program offers participants the opportunity to study a variety of liberal arts courses in an independent school environment.
 Students will be able to sharpen their academic and test-taking skills, increase their independence, improve time management, as well as broaden their cultural and global awareness as they prepare for college and beyond.

 Each student is required to take two 100-level courses and two 200-level electives.
 Courses on both levels are structured so that students will begin working on their homework in class, allowing them to ask questions and confer with the teacher as problems arise.
 Nevertheless, students should expect approximately two hours of work during the evening study hall.

 If a course is filled by the date an applicant is accepted, or if enrollment in a particular course is not sufficient, then the next available course choice will be honored.
 Students will be notified prior to registration if a change must be made.

 Taft does not offer academic credit for courses taken during the summer.
 We will be glad to forward a syllabus of work covered and final reports to a student's school if requested.
 Some institutions may wish to give students credit or administer their own examinations at the end of the summer to determine the extent of a student's progress.
 Students who must make up a deficiency should discuss with their own schools what allowances will be made for certification of work completed at Taft.
 Only in rare instances can a student complete the work required to pass a course failed during the school year, as Taft's summer courses are not designed to review an individual student's yearlong course.